ORNL/cpp-proposals-pub/D1673/blas_interface.md

 * "Base" layout (e.g., column major or row major)
 * Symmetric or triangular
-* Access only the upper triangle, or access only the lower triangle
+* Store only the upper triangle, or store only the lower triangle
 * Implicit unit diagonal or explicitly stored diagonal (only for triangular)
-* Packed or not

 Instead of introducing a large number of layout names, we parameterize a small number of layouts with tags.
-Layouts take tag types as template arguments, and callers of "view" functions use the corresponding `constexpr` instances of tag types.
-The "packed" option cannot be a tag, because packed layouts have different template parameters, as we will see below.
+Layouts take tag types as template arguments, and function callers use the corresponding `constexpr` instances of tag types.

 ##### Storage order tags